• XARAGUA

 Signed and sealed on this seventeenth day of June, in the Year of Our Lord 2025, under the authority of Ecclesiastical and Constitutional Sovereignty.

-Monsignor Pascal Despuzeau Daumec Viaud
+Monsignor Pascal Despuzeau Daumec Viau

 Rector-President